-NOTE 15 - Foreign Operations
+Note 16 - Foreign Operations

-The Company's operations are located primarily in the United States, Canada, and the Philippines.
-Revenues by geographic area are attributed by country of domicile of the Company's subsidiaries.
+The Company's operations are located primarily in the United States, Canada, Philippines and India.
+Revenues by geographic area are attributed by country of domicile of our subsidiaries.
 The financial data by geographic area are as follows (in thousands):